-For the past 22 years, the San Diego School of Theology has continued to provide Bible centered theological education, to meet the growing need for trained leadership in planting new churches and strengthening established churches.
+For the past 25 years, the San Diego School of Theology has continued to provide Bible centered theological education, to meet the growing need for trained leadership in planting new churches and strengthening established churches.
 Under the leadership of Rev. Don E. Conley and guidance of the Holy Spirit, a vision became a reality.
-The San Diego School of Theology, along with the Encanto Southern Baptist Church, under the leadership of Pastor Conley, was to be an “incubator for new church plants” which has allowed Encanto Southern Baptist Church to be responsible for the “birth of 24 new churches” and the “spiritual development” of a host of church leaders.
+The San Diego School of Theology, along with the Encanto Southern Baptist Church, under the leadership of Pastor Conley, was to be an “incubator for new church plants” which has allowed Encanto Southern Baptist Church to be responsible for the birth of 24 new churches and the spiritual development of a host of church leaders.

 During 1997 and 1998, Encanto also expanded the Education Building to its current size with a new kitchen, more office space and additional classrooms.
 The sanctuary was also remodeled providing additional worship space.